-On this one-day hideaway (it’s a cross between a workshop and a retreat) set in the Shropshire hills near Ludlow, you’ll try different techniques to help to kick-start your progress.
+On this one-day hideaway (it’s a cross between a workshop and a retreat) you’ll try different techniques to help to kick-start your progress.

 They say that my facilitation style is “approachable, warm and friendly” and that my interactive workshops are “engaging and fun”.
 It’s my mission to help you get out of your own way and feel ready to take the next step.

 What will you get?